Skip to main content

 The sun has finally returned to the Pacific Northwest, drawing families to the beaches and waterways of Washington.
 As I listen to the news of recent swimming accidents, I'm reminded of a summer when I tragically lost my family on the water.

 As the 50th anniversary has passed, I remember them with both fondness and sorrow.
 I never had the chance to share my adulthood with them or introduce them to my four daughters.
-My children missed out on the love of grandparents, an aunt, and an uncle.
+My children and grandson missed out on the love of grandparents, an aunt, and an uncle.

-Cold water drownings are a harsh reality in the Pacific Northwest.
+Cold water drownings are a harsh reality year-round in the Pacific Northwest.
 Even when outdoor temperatures soar past 85 degrees, the lakes, rivers, and streams of Washington State remain dangerously cold.
 Each time I hear news of another family's tragedy, it brings my loss rushing back as if it happened yesterday.
 Hypothermia is an unforgiving killer.

 While quick medical intervention saves some victims, not everyone is so fortunate.
 When I hear such stories on the radio, I hope that today's family will find their lost loved one.
 With waters so cold and currents so swift, finding a body can be difficult, leaving families with a unique and profound sadness.

 But more than anything, take a moment before you go to have a conversation with your loved ones about safety.
 Let them know you care.
 And please, consider making a will before embarking on an extended vacation.
 Write it into your travel budget.
-My family died intestate, and with my father’s body never recovered, the legal complications that ensued were a nightmare.
+My family died intestate, and with my father’s body never recovered, the legal complications that ensued were a long-term nightmare.

 Taking an hour or two to consult with a trusted legal advisor can spare your loved ones from unnecessary hardship.
 It’s a small but meaningful way to show your enduring love and concern.